-In order to carry out the experiment we have to lower the intensity of the beam until it is likely that only one photon would appear within an appropriate time window $(1 \text{ ms} - 1 \mu \text{s} < \text{coherence time})$ what allows the intensity in the cavity to build up.
-The values for $1 - \eta$ are probabilities of detector D_r reacting when there is no object in the system.
+In order to carry out the experiment we have to lower the intensity of the beam until it is likely that only one photon would appear within an appropriate time window (1 ms $- 1 \mu s < coherence time)$, which allows the intensity in the cavity to build up.
+The values for 1-n are probabilities of detector D, reacting when there is no object in the system.
 The values for τ are probabilities of detector D_t reacting when there is no object in the system.
-For example, for R = 0.98 and $\rho = 0.9999$ one obtains $\eta = 0.99$ and $\tau = 0.98$. η and τ in Figs. 5 and 6 are calculated for a = 500, i.e., for 500 round-trips which are multiply assured by continuous wave laser coherence length.
-Since we did take possible background counts into account by using the Gaussians for the calculation, we can equally rely on D_r and on D_t firing; also, we can use this fact for tuning the device.
+For example, for R = 0.98 and $\rho = 0.9999$ one obtains $\eta = 0.99$ and τ = 0.98. η and τ in Figs. 5 and 6 are calculated for a= 500, i.e., for 500 round trips which are multiply assured by continuous-wave laser coherence length.
+Since we did take possible background counts into account by using the Gaussians for the calculation, we can equally rely on D_r and on D_r firing; also, we can use this fact for tuning the device.
 A response from D_r means that there is an object in the system.
 In the latter case the probability of the D_r response is ideally R, the probability of a photon hitting the object is R(1-R), and the probability of photon exiting into D_t detector is $(1-R)^2$.
+It should be noted that under realistic conditions there will be a certain amount of phase mismatch in the process of injecting the light into the resonator.
+This will result in an increase of the reflected light dependent on the actual beam parameters, in the absence of the object.
+Hence the rate of "false signals" from detector D_r indicating the presence of an object when there is actually none there, will grow slightly.
+However, this undesired effect could be greatly reduced by looking at the responses from detector D_c.
+A "false signal" will be followed by a D_c signal with a probability of about 98%, while a "good signal" will be followed by a D_t signal with a probability of about 2% for R = 0.98.

 We start each testing by opening a gate for the incident beam and after either D_r or D_t fires, the testing is over.
 The cases when detectors fail to react either because of their inefficiency are not problematic because single photon detectors with 85% efficiency are already available.
-Such a failure would result in a slightly bigger time window, so that a chance of a photon hitting an object would remain practically unchanged.
-Thus, a possible 300 km coherence length of cw lasers does not leave any doubt that a real experiment of detecting objects (with an efficiency of over 98%) and without transferring a single quantum of energy to them (with the same efficiency) can be carried out successfully.
+Such a failure would result in a slightly bigger time window, so that the chance of a photon hitting an object would remain practically unchanged.
+Thus, a possible 300 km coherence length of cw lasers does not leave any doubt that a real experiment of detecting objects (with an efficiency of over 98%) without transferring a single quantum of energy to them (with the same efficiency) can be carried out successfully.

-3 CONCLUSION
+3. CONCLUSION